-On June 10, 2023, the USA East Province will ordain three Jesuits to the priesthood at the Fordham University Church—Justin Grosnick, SJ; Josué Salguero, SJ, from the Central America Province; and Alcidio Tembe, SJ, from the Southern Africa Province.
+On June 10, 2023, the USA East Province ordained three Jesuits to the priesthood at the Fordham University Church—Justin Grosnick, SJ, from the USA East Province; Josué Salguero, SJ, from the Central America Province; and Alcidio Tembe, SJ, from the Southern Africa Province.
 These men entered the Society of Jesus (Justin in 2014, Josué in 2010, and Alcidio in 2011) and have completed a formation process that began as a discernment and a call of the Holy Spirit.
-They will soon embark on their vocations as Jesuit priests, serving the Catholic Church and the people of God.
+They now embark on their vocations as Jesuit priests, serving the Catholic Church and the people of God.

 Alcidio Vitorino Tembe, SJ, (Southern Africa Province), was born and raised in Beira – Mozambique.
 He is the firstborn in a family of six: one girl and five boys.
 His parents used to attend Mass at the Parish of Saint John of Baptist of Matacuane, a Jesuit Parish.
 He was an altar boy and involved in various youth activities.
 His vocation journey to the Society of Jesus began at this parish.
 After a retreat of eight days to pray and discern his vocation, he was accepted as a candidate for the Society of Jesus.
 He entered the Novitiate of the Society of Jesus on May 24, 2011, before the suppression of the region of Mozambique depending on Portugal in Beira, Mozambique.
 After two years of novitiate, he was called to confirm his calling to serve the Lord in the Society of Jesus by pronouncing his first vows.
 He was then missioned to the Republic Democratic of Congo for Philosophy studies at the Loyola University of Congo, where he lived for three years.
 After philosophy, he went back to Mozambique to do his regency at Ignatius of Loyola Secondary School, where he served as a French teacher, assistant boarding master, and minister of the community.
 After a good experience in regency, he was missioned to Nairobi-Kenya to do his first cycle of theology at Hekima University College.
 He was ordained a deacon on February 22, 2022 at Our Lady of Guadalupe Parish in Nairobi.
 Currently, he is doing a second cycle of theology (STL) on Moral Theology, focusing on Social Ethics at Boston College School of Theology & Ministry.